Federal School Code: 015370

 Prospective Undergraduate Students

 Most financial aid at HCU is determined on the basis of a family’s demonstrated financial need.
 Need is determined from the financial information provided to the University.
-In addition, the university uses the information families submit on the Free Application for Federal Student Aid (FAFSA).
+In addition, the university uses the information families submit on the Free Application for Federal Student Aid (FAFSA®).

 An important underlying assumption in determining need is that families will assist with educational expenses to the extent their income and assets permit; and students will share in the costs of education by working, borrowing, and saving.
 In evaluating students for institutional aid, except in the most extraordinary circumstances, HCU considers all undergraduate students to be “dependent” unless the student meets the federal definition of “independent.”
 For those students whose families cannot meet educational costs, as determined by a standard set of criteria, help is available in the form of government grants, loans, and work-study.
 Also, scholarships funded by donors, interested foundations and individuals help supplement federal assistance.

-EFC Calculator
+SAI Calculator

 Award Packages